Health Insurance Exchanges Explained

 What is a health insurance exchange?

-A health insurance exchange or marketplace is a website where you buy Affordable Care Act (ACA) plans.
 Individuals, families and small businesses can all buy plans on a health insurance marketplace.
 These plans are often called "Affordable Care Act plans" or "Obamacare plans."

-You don't need to use a marketplace site if you have health insurance through your job, or if you qualify for Medicare.
+You don't need to use a marketplace site if you have health insurance through your job or if you qualify for Medicare.
 But some marketplace websites can check eligibility for Medicaid and have tools to help you enroll.

 On an exchange, you can see the plans available in your area, compare plans, fill out an application, buy a plan and qualify for discounts.
 But a health insurance exchange isn't the same as your insurance company.
 Once you buy a plan on an exchange, you'll view and manage your health insurance with the specific health insurance company you chose.